 The KEI is more comprehensive in nature, covering multiple measures within the five domains of school readiness; thus, the data that it provides is more extensive and descriptive than information obtained from other screeners, which typically only focus one or two areas of development.
 The tool itself provides teachers with clearly defined descriptors of performance along a developmental continuum which helps to clarify instructional goals for individual students and groups of students.
 Additionally, the KEI is aligned with Tennessee Early Learning and Development Standards (TN-ELDS) and Tennessee Academic Standards.
 It takes into consideration the specific cultural and linguistic characteristics of diverse student populations and incorporates principles of universal design.

 During the 2017-18 school year, 17 districts are implementing the KEI in their kindergarten classrooms.
 The Tennessee Department of Education will gather feedback from these pilot districts in order to improve the process.

-Yes.
-While only 17 districts are implementing KEI during the 2017-18 school year, we plan to expand KEI statewide beginning in the 2018-19 school year.
+We plan to expand KEI statewide beginning in the 2019-20 school year.
 Please note that there will always be an option for districts to utilize their own comparable screening tool instead of the KEI.